Code-Institute-Submissions/function_band/README.md

     <img src="https://github.com/aprilha3097/function_band/blob/master/example_images/clone_or_download.png" width="400">

-3. Open Terminal and change the directory to where you want the cloned directory
+3. Open Terminal and change the directory to where you want the cloned directory to be
-4. Type git clone and then paste the previous URL from earlier
+4. Type git clone and then paste the previous URL from earlier into your terminal

     <img src="https://github.com/aprilha3097/function_band/blob/master/example_images/git_clone.png" width="500">